akhrrbk/modern-ui-ux-2-of-30/README.md

-2/30 - this app is built using react
+2/30 projects - this app is built using react